p513817/py2so/README.md

 1. Package the project to a new one but will not confuse the original one.
 2. The user could use the generated project in the same way as the python module, but could not see any details.
 3. Delete `pycache` and exclude `__init__.py` in order to generate a more concise structure.
+4. Backup the source file automatically ( the default is `./backup` ).
 # Prerequirement
 ```shell
 pip3 install Cython